jordannholmes/FinalProject/Vignette.md

 This input data we will use is OriginalData.txt

-Obtain this input data by this [link] ( https://github.com/jordannholmes/FinalProject/blob/master/OriginalData.txt)
+Obtain this input data by this link: https://github.com/jordannholmes/FinalProject/blob/master/OriginalData.txt